Accidents at work

 - Workers who contribute to health and safety at work are safer and healthier than those who do not.

 If you have been harmed in an accident at work, your employer may be accountable and you could have grounds to make a compensation claim.

 It is then up to you to engage the assistance of a personal injury specialist, so that the case can be pursued.
-We have a no win no fee policy and guarantee you will receive every penny of compensation awarded to you.
+We offer a risk free service for anyone wishing to make a claim.
 Read more about making a compensation claim against your employer.

 To make a personal injury claim following an accident at work without delay call 0800 197 32 32.